 Don’t be surprised if the energy-saving lamp and LED lighting no longer switch on when a demand switch is installed.
 The reason for this is the low current needed to “ignite” the energy saving lamp and LED.
 This switching on may not be registered by the mains disconnection switch alone and the room will remain dark.
 It may therefore be necessary to help the mains disconnector to “reach under the arms”, i.e. to help it.

 For this case, a base load element is available in the shop, which contributes to increasing the base resistance.
 This ensures that the ignition process of the lamp requires sufficient current, so that the mains cut-off switch registers this.
 The same applies to LED lamps up to 4 watts.
-Luminaires of 1.5 watt (6mA) or more are automatically registered by the mains cut-off switch even without an additional base load resistor.
+Luminaires of 1.5 The watt (W) is the unit of power that it used to determine output.
+(6mA) or more are automatically registered by the mains cut-off switch even without an additional base load resistor.
 Think of this as a safety net to ensure that the disconnection works in any case.

 The power consumption does not increase due to the load resistance.
 There is no temperature problem as the load resistor only becomes approx. hand warm for a few seconds (during the switch-on process).

 One load resistor is required per on/off switch on the wall, unless the load resistor is installed directly at the consumer.